robmarkcole/fire-detection-from-images/README.md

 * [When to Use Grayscale as a Preprocessing Step](https://blog.roboflow.com/when-to-use-grayscale-as-a-preprocessing-step/)

 ## Metrics
-* mAP, IoU, precision and recall are all explained well [here](https://github.com/AlexeyAB/darknet#how-to-train-tiny-yolo-to-detect-your-custom-objects), and there is a [roboflow blog post here](https://blog.roboflow.com/using-computer-vision-to-count-fish-populations/)
+* mAP, IoU, precision and recall are all explained well [here](https://github.com/AlexeyAB/darknet#how-to-train-tiny-yolo-to-detect-your-custom-objects) and [here](https://github.com/jshaffer94247/Counting-Fish#Model-Metrics)
+* `mAP@0.5`: the mean Average Precision or correctness of each label taking into account all labels. `@0.5` sets a threshold for how much of the predicted bounding box overlaps the original annotation, i.e. "50% overlap"
+* `Precision` is the accuracy of the positive predictions `(TP / TP + FP)` or "If you say it's a fire, what percentage of the time is it really a fire?"
+* `Recall` is the true positive rate `(TP / TP + FN)` or "If there's a fire in there, what percentage of the time do you find it?"

 ## Comments
 * Firenet is a VERY common name for model, do not use